 - Bake.
-Cookies will need to bake for about 8-10 minutes.
+Place in oven and bake for about 8-10 minutes.
 Do NOT overcook!
-Remove from the oven right when edges start looking set and golden.
-The centers may look slightly undercooked, but they will continue to cook even after they are removed from the oven.
+Remove pan from the oven right when edges start looking set and light golden brown.
+The centers may look slightly undercooked, but they will continue to cook even after they are out of the oven.

-- Cool cookies.
-Let the cookies cool on the baking sheet for about 5 minutes.
-Then transfer them to a wire cooling rack (affiliate link) to continue to cool.
+- Cool.
+Let cool on the baking sheet for about 5 minutes.
+Then, transfer them to a wire cooling rack to continue to cool.

 - The bird’s nest topping.
 While the cookies cool, make the frosting and toast the coconut.
-Once the cookies are completely cool, frost the cookies, sprinkle on the toasted coconut and add the 3 Cadbury mini eggs.
+Once they are completely cool, frost the cookies, sprinkle on the toasted coconut and add the 3 Cadbury mini eggs.
 Enjoy!

 - Frosting.
-You can really use any type or color of frosting for these cookies.
+You can really use any type or color of frosting.
 Pastel would be so pretty!
 If you’re short on time, feel free to use your favorite store-bought frosting.
-And, honestly, these cookies are really delicious without any frosting at all!
+And, honestly, these are really delicious without any frosting at all!

 - Sprinkles.
-If you want to make these Swig copycat cookies for a different event, feel free to leave the bird’s nest topping off and use colorful sprinkles instead.
+If you want to make these for a different event, feel free to leave the bird’s nest topping off and use colorful sprinkles instead.
 For example, green and red for Christmas or red, white and blue for the Fourth of July.

 - Eggs.
 Not a fan of Cadbury mini eggs?
 M&M brand has several different candy egg varieties that would be great too!